jkool702/forkrun/DOCS/DESIGN.md

 In NUMA mode each socket has its own independent `SharedState` ring; the invariants hold per node.

+## 3.4 Ring-full semantics (never-wraps design)

+The ring is sized to *never wrap* in normal operation, which eliminates ABA and overwrite hazards.

+- **UMA mode:** the ring is shielded by `W_max * 64` slots with a floor of 1024 slots.
+The scanner is throttled by `active_workers` and the fallow horizon — it never publishes beyond `read_idx + shield`.
+- **NUMA mode:** per-node ring size is `RING_SIZE/2` usable, with the same fallow-horizon shield.
+- **Fallow-horizon shield:** the scanner may not advance `write_idx` beyond the minimum active worker offset plus shield; `fallocate(PUNCH_HOLE)` reclaims physical pages behind the horizon without moving the logical offsets.

+If a ring were to fill (pathological oversubscription or stalled orderer), workers block on `evfd_data` rather than overwriting — correctness is preserved, throughput degrades gracefully.
+This invariant is structural: no slot is ever reused before all workers have passed it.

 ---

 ## 4. Claiming Work

 ### 4.1 Fast Path Claim

-The fast path is intentionally simple:
+The fast path is intentionally simple (two amortized RMWs per batch):

 1. Load `write_idx`
-2. Atomically increment `read_idx` by exactly **1**
+2. Atomically increment `read_idx` by exactly **1** (claim)
+3. Atomically add to `total_lines_consumed` (accounting — same cache line, sharded per NUMA node)
-3. Compute offsets from the single claimed ring slot
+4. Compute offsets from the single claimed ring slot
-4. Execute batch
+5. Execute batch

+No locks, no CAS retry loops.
+Amortized contention is still negligible — both RMWs are per-NUMA sharded and the second is often on a hot cache line.

 No polling, no blocking, no branching beyond bounds checks.
 The scanner has already pre-calculated the byte/line boundaries for this slot.
 If sufficient data exists, the worker never sleeps.